akhilmk/GoRESTSample/README.md

-# Go Sample Projects For Learning and Practicing
+# Go Mini Workouts For Learning and Practicing
 1. LongestPrefixFinder